kirixvelu/project-108/src/blog/article-126.md

 The most riskiest work in a capitalist society is community mobilization for the good of humanity.
 Those leaders do not get rich but often make unimaginable personal sacrifices for the benefit of society we live today.
 However, wild corporate cats view the great social work as threat to wealthy in society.
 Capitalism, a product of colonialism, supports military mobilization for war but demonize social unification that benefit workers and the oppressed.

 For instance, rapper Tupac Shakur was not a humanitarian but attempted to unite the divided African American people who were subject to systematic poverty in United States.
 Although, he pursued a risky hiphop lifestyle, he really inspired people using his music for the good of humanity.
-He shared knowledge and wisdom with intent to make life better for the people in the hood.
+He shared his knowledge, experience and wisdom with intent to make life better for the people in the hood.

 Let us examine few lyrics of Tupac that are still relevant today.
-Those lyrics highlight many social issues that we are up against the system that continue to benefit the few.
-Normally, I do not like foul language but Tupac is an exception.
+Those lyrics really highlights many social issues that we are up against the system that continue to benefit the few.
+Normally, I do not like foul language in any form that disrespects people or nature but when Tupac does, I am irresistible.

 ### War